A Specific Task-oriented Semantic Image Communication System for substation patrol inspection: Experimental results

-~\\ \emph{D.Analysis for semantic enhancement system} For example, taking the panel as the key semantic information, a yolo-net is trained with 200 images of panels.
-Both the details and the example of trained yolonet is shown in Fig. 6.
-With pre-trained checkpoints involved, after 200 images' training, the yolo-net is precious enough for the daily patorl task with making errors or missing in low frequency.
-Meanwhile Fig. 7 shows the effect of the semantic enhancement model.
-The enhanced area in Fig. 7 has the high SSIM at 0.946 and PSNR at 34.4dB.
-Through the enhancement model, we can still see the direction of the hand on the panel, which is of great meaningful information for the patrol task. ~\\ \emph{E.Simulated results for channel communication} In the experiments, we choose AWGN model to make channel simulation.
-As shown in Fig. 7, when the SNR is larger than 5dB, the value of SSIM and PSNR gained by STSCI+LDPC is a bit higher than STSCI+JSCC, but when the channel conditions gets bad and the SNR is close or even lower than 0db, the quality of image transmitted through JSCC metheds doesn't decrease very fast and becomes much higher than that of LDPC methods.And that's what we want in solving the specific task.
-One of the most importance mission for STSCI in this task is to ensure the quality of image sent back by robots when patrolling some marginal areas with weak signal or under low signal-to-noise ratio channel conditions.
-And unlike LSCI whose Encder and Decoder is not optimized when involving the noise by using channel slice models, STSCI's performance in good channel conditions can get closer and closer to the LDPC metheds.
+~\\ \emph{E.Simulated results for channel communication} In the experiments, we compress the image with bpp around 0.1 and choose AWGN channel as well as Rayleigh fading channel to make channel simulation.
+The AWGN channel model approximates the noise conditions when the signal is transmitted without obstacles, while the Rayleigh channel incorporates scattering and reflection effects, simulating multi-path and signal fading in wireless channels.
+These two channel models are widely used for performance evaluation in communication systems, so utilizing these channel models allows for reliable results that validate the system's reliability and adaptability in different channel environments.
+As shown in Fig. 8, under both AWGN channel and rayleigh fading channel conditions, when the SNR is larger than 5dB, the value of SSIM and PSNR gained by STSCI+LDPC is a litter higher than STSCI+JSCC, but when the channel conditions gets bad and the SNR is close or even lower than 0db, the quality of image transmitted through JSCC metheds doesn't decrease very fast and becomes higher than that of LDPC methods, which is desirable for the specific task.
+One of the most importance mission for STSCI in this task is to ensure the quality of image sent back by robots when patrolling some marginal areas with low signal-to-noise ratio channel conditions.
+And unlike LSCI whose encder and decoder is not optimized when involving the noise by using channel slice models, STSCI's performance in good channel conditions can get closer and closer to the LDPC metheds. ~\\